christianparpart/old_flow/README.md

 #### Instruction Operand Types

- - *var* - variable slot
+- *imm* - immediate literal values
- - *vres* - variable slot, used as destination
+- *num* - integer constants, immediate offset into the constant array
- - *vbase* - variable slot, the first of a consecutive list of variables
+- *str* - string constants, immediate offset into the constant array
- - *num* - number constant slot
+- *var* - registers, immediate offset into the register array
- - *str* - string constant slot
+- *vres* - same as *var* but used by to store the instruction's result.
- - *imm* - immediate literal
+- *vbase* -  same as *var* but used to denote the first of a consecutive list of registers.
- - *pc* - jump offset into program bytecode
+- *pc* - jump program offsets, immedate offset into the program's instruction array

 #### Debug Ops